Home

 • Mats can blow away if not anchored.
 Secure mats with anchors (such as earth staples, pavers, rocks, bricks, rebar, logs, chicken wire).

 • Products are available in varying degrees of strength.
 Lower quality mats tear more readily than sturdier ones.
-A professional-grade mat, like Pro Weed Maticon by Gardener’s Supply, is a reasonably-priced product for its durability.
+A professional-grade mat is a reasonably-priced product for its durability.

 Mats compared to black plastic mulch